 The structure of an Honours degree requires the successful completion of a 22,500 word thesis, and three elective topics: ARCH7011: Archaeology in Practice, ARCH7012: Communicating Archaeological Research and ARCH8309A: Advanced Research Projects.

 ARCH7011: Archaeology in Practice is a non graded pass topic that requires each Honours student to complete 120 hours of work placement.
 This can be undertaken at the beginning of the year (i.e. in February, before the semester officially begins), at the end, after the thesis has been submitted, or throughout the year.
 If you would like more information about how this topic works, contact the topic co-ordinator.

 ARCH7012: Communicating Archaeological Research requires attendance at seminars and a final presentation on the student's thesis at the end of the year.

 ARCH8309A: Advanced Research Projects is designed to focus on the thesis design and writing process and is conducted collaboratively with the three Masters programs in Archaeology.
 In this topic each student workshops their proposal and writes a chapter of their thesis.

-If you want to know more about Honours, or about joint Honours degrees with other closely related departments, such as History, contact the Director of Studies or the Honours and Higher Degrees Coordinator.
-Additional information may also be obtained through the Bachelor of Arts Office (08 8201 3925 or 08 8201 2519, or email firstname.lastname@example.org).
+If you want to know more about Honours, or about joint Honours degrees with other closely related diciplines, such as History, contact the Director of Studies or the Honours and Higher Degrees Coordinator.
+Additional information may also be obtained through the College of Humanities, Arts and Social Sciences: (08) 8201 7900 or email firstname.lastname@example.org.